Cordell Bank

 This show is a compilation of interviews from presenters at the annual National Marine Educators Association Conference in Monterey, CA. The show starts with an overview of NOAA's marine debris program, a live interview with staff from Algalita Marine Research Foundation, and moves towards ocean literacy with an interview with Craig Strang and Dr. Felicia Moore, and ending up with an overview of surfing at the infamous Mavericks, with filmmaker/surfer Grant Washburn.

-June 1st, 2009 -Cordell Expeditions: The early explorations of Cordell Bank
+photo of a diver and a school of fish Cordell Expeditions: The early explorations of Cordell Bank

 Guest: Bob Schmieder, Founder of Cordell Expeditions